 Another excellent example on how to start your own subscription box service with Shopify is the “Tea Testing Club” box created by the GenovaWebArt team for Bird & Blend Tea Co.
 It offers a monthly subscription providing three different variants of boxes with distinctive flavors for high-quality tea fans.

 3. VIP Soup Dumpling Club by The XCJ

-A real-life example of how to start a subscription box on Shopify.
+A real-life example of how to make a subscription box on Shopify.
 The XCJ, an authentic US-based street food restaurant designed by GenovaWebArt, offers a custom subscription box.
 The customers can pick the desired dumplings and sauce on their own.
 On top of that, the restaurant provides monthly and every-two-month subscription options for customers with different needs.

 According to a recent McKinsey survey, 15 percent of online shoppers in the US signed up for a subscription to regularly receive their favorite products.
 Moreover, the subscription market growth shows no signs of stagnation.
 By 2027, it’s expected to reach up to $65 billion, with an impressive CAGR of over 18%.

 But is this eCommerce segment getting so popular among retail businesses?
 And is starting a subscription box business on Shopify a good idea for a merchant?
 To make it clear, let’s look at the potential advantages of the Shopify subscription box model for your Shopify business.